softprops/lando/CONTRIBUTING.md

 ### Tests

-The role of software tests are to increase confidence than a given change will not break existing code and will shine a light on the blast radius of a design change.
+The role of software tests are to increase confidence than a given change will not break existing code and to shine a light on the blast radius of a design change.
 Lando aims to be well tested but is not there yet.
 Pull requests that increase test coverage are more than welcome.

-## Guideless
+## Guidelines

 ### Commit messages

 There are no guidelines on commit messages.
-We view these low value as barriers of entry.
+We view these types of guidelines low value as barriers of entry.

 ### Be open minded to constructive critisim